pran-7-5/eco_style/README.md

 Gas cars are 5000, electric ones are 10000.
 Thermal power is 10 dollars per month whereas solar is 20 dollars.

-Why are you not banning, start by changing the central tax, this will slowly bankrupt those industries.
+Needs ban, start by changing the central tax, this will slowly bankrupt those industries.
 Renewable tax 5%, bad products to 68% GST.

 I don't want any import tax on all hydrogen products, I mean we don't have a single company, how can our market be threatened.
 Buying petrol from outside, money goes away anyway.
 So cut gas purchases by half and buy electrolyzers from Nel_hydrogen.
 This will cut the Toyota_mirai and Nel_hydrogen electrolyzers price in half.